Madison County (film): Plot

 James discovers a picture confirming the old woman, Erma, is Damien's mother so he walks back into town and on the way he is nearly run over by the hostile local who earlier threatened Will.
-Will and Brooke are hiking and split up; once alone, Will sees Kyle's body floating in a nearby river and shortly after Damien appears and kills Will and chases after Jenna and Brooke.
-Jenna and Brooke try to hide from Damien until Jenna decides to distract him away from Brooke, and after a brief fight Jenna is killed.
+Will and Brooke are hiking and split up; once alone, Will sees Kyle's body floating in a nearby river and shortly after Damien appears and kills Will, Brooke sees this and flees before Jenna finds her, but Damien chases after them.
+Jenna and Brooke try to hide from him until Jenna decides to distract him away from Brooke, and after a brief fight Jenna is killed.

 James confronts Erma, who warns him that Damien will be coming for him soon.
-James leaves and the trucker from earlier who told him about the shortcut offers him a ride and tells James that he is David Randall.
+James leaves and the trucker from earlier, who told him about the shortcut, offers him a ride and tells James that he is David Randall.
 David drives James to Damien's house and knocks him out with a shovel.

-James wakes up in a barn tied up along with David and his daughter Kristen, the girl from the beginning.
+James wakes up in a barn tied up along with David and his daughter, who is revealed to be Kristen.
 David says he was forced to lure James and his friends to Madison County in an attempt to save the kidnapped Kristen.
 Damien enters the barn and stabs David in the stomach but James manages to free himself and wound Damien.
-James, Kristen, and the wounded David leave the barn and try to leave in a truck but Damien jumps into the bed of the truck and finishes off David, who had been lying there.
+James, Kristen, and the wounded David leave the barn and try to leave in a truck, but Damien jumps into the bed of the truck and finishes off David, who had been lying there.
 James slams on the brakes and knocks Damien out of the truck's bed and after a brief fight, James and Kristen escape in the truck.